About mobile ads

 - Where it shows: Display Network and YouTube

 - What it does: Link to an app store (app installs)

-- Ads can includes: Video from a YouTube link
+- Ads can include: Video from a YouTube link

 - What it does: Direct users to the appropriate app store (app installs)

 - If your app has a YouTube video uploaded to the app store, we’ll automatically add it to your ad.
 You can change or add a video if you haven’t uploaded one to the store.

 - The video will automatically play on devices with WiFi connections.
 People using 3G/4G/LTE connections will need to click on the video for it to play.